wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-incident-management.md

 > Effective incident management lessens the impact of a cyber incident {.is-success}

-> A practised plan will help you make good decisions under the pressure of a real incident {.is-success}
+> A practiced plan will help you make good decisions under the pressure of a real incident {.is-success}

 > A well-managed response, with clear communication throughout, builds trust with shareholders and customers